davydovanton/awesome-hanami/README.md

 ## Useful Links
 * [Community page on the official site](http://hanamirb.org/community/)
+* [Hanami Mastery](https://hanamimastery.com) - Articles and Video tutorials, featuring Hanami, its dependencies (ROM-RB, DRY-RB) and all great ruby projects that may be integrated with Hanami.

 ### Blog Posts
 * [What I learned building an app in Hanami](https://rossta.net/blog/what-i-learned-about-hanami.html)